Tyrese Maxey scores career-high 50 points, leads 76ers to 8th straight win

 After trailing by 19 in the first half, Indiana took its first lead at 105-104 early in the fourth quarter on Aaron Nesmith’s jumper in the paint.
 The 76ers pulled away with an 18-6 run, capped by Maxey’ putback of a Patrick Beverley’s errant shot.

+“There were stretches where they really got going and we couldn’t shut off the water there,” 76ers coach Nick Nurse said.
+“But we really got it going in the fourth.”

-Maxey entered the game averaging 25.6 points in a new role as the floor leader in the wake of the trade of James Harden to the Los Angeles Clippers.
+Maxey raised to average to 28.6 points in his new role as the floor leader in the wake of the trade of James Harden to the Los Angeles Clippers.

+“I had been missing the open threes and I kept telling my uncle that I can’t keep missing them,” Maxey said.
+“Tonight, they fell.”

 UP NEXT

-The team will meet again Tuesday night at Wells Fargo Center in the NBA In-Season Tournament.
+The teams will meet again Tuesday night at Wells Fargo Center in the NBA In-Season Tournament.
 They each won their tournament openers.